zeroluck/docs/sources/multi-factor/u2f.md

 # U2F
-This script enables the multi-factor authentication based on u2f.
+This script enables multi-factor authentication with any FIDO U2F device.
+Learn more about the U2F standard [here](https://fidoalliance.org/specifications/overview/).
 ## Overview
 The script has the following properties